You’re about to read the most romantic story I’ve ever written. And every word of it is true. I lived it.

 We started Skyping in January, and by March he’d bought me a plane ticket to fly out to Holland to visit him.
 My kids spent Spring Break with their father, and I hopped on a jet and flew to Europe.

 When I got off the plane, he was waiting for me with a rose in his hand.
-I threw myself 197655_10150198519188066_1030182_ninto his arms and kissed him, and it was like all the years we spent apart didn’t matter anymore.
+I threw myself into his arms and kissed him, and it was like all the years we spent apart didn’t matter anymore.
 We picked up right where we left off fifteen years ago.

 The first night in his apartment, we sat in the living room listening to music.
 He played Foolish Games by Jewel, a song I hadn’t heard in years.